serenians/boggle_ror_react/boggle-react-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Intro
 This is the client web project for boggle.
-And now this project basically displays the board and allows the user to enter the word and on submit, this can post the API project running for validity
+And now this project basically displays the board and allows the user to enter the word and on submit, this can post the API project running for validity.